JavaKhangNguyen/next-portfolio/README.md

 ### Clone the repo

-To Clone the repo, use this command, or just simple press the DownloadZIP button inside the Code menu in the Code section of the repository
+To Clone the repo, use this command, or just simply press the DownloadZIP button inside the Code menu in the Code section of the repository

 ```bash
 git clone https://github.com/JavaKhangNguyen/next-portfolio.git